Consumer Information

 The RFD for the fall and spring terms is the last day of the regular add/drop period.
 The RFD for the summer term is July 1.

 Federal and state grants are awarded to students based on multiple factors including, “need” (determined by the FAFSA), the priority filing date, and availability of funds.
-The only form you need to complete to apply for federal and state grants at JMU is the FAFSA.
-We will award the maximum grants for which you qualify based on this application.
-Due to the fact that state grant funds are limited, filing by the priority date will increase the probability of receiving grant funds.
+The only form a student will need to complete to apply for federal and state grants at JMU is the FAFSA.
+We will award the maximum grants for which a student may qualify based on this application.
+Because state grant funds are limited, filing by the priority date will increase the probability of receiving grant funds.
 Students must also meet the minimum Satisfactory Academic Progress (SAP) standards to receive any federal and/or state grants.

 Grant calculations are term specific.
 This means a full year grant amount cannot be awarded for just one term.
-For example, if you are awarded grants for the fall and spring terms, but will not be attending the spring semester, you may not receive the spring portion in the fall term.
+For example, if a student is awarded grants for the fall and spring terms, but will not be attending the spring semester, a student may not receive the spring portion in the fall term.
 In this case, the amount allotted for spring will be canceled.

 Federal Pell Grants are funds provided by the federal government for undergraduate students and do not have to be repaid.
-This award may be renewed each year, but not automatically.
+This award is renewable based on the results of the students FAFSA each year.

-To remain eligible for this federal grant, you must:
+For renewal eligibility for this federal grant, a student must:

 Increasing enrollment after the semester and first block add/drop date will not increase a student’s Pell Grant eligibility.
 This is referred to as the Pell Recalculation Date (PRD).
-For example, if you are less than full-time after the add/drop date, the Pell award will be reduced based on that enrollment.
+For example, if a student is less than full-time after the add/drop date, the Pell award will be reduced based on that enrollment.
 Adding a class(es) after the Pell adjustment has been made will not increase Pell eligibility; this includes adding classes during the second block.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 Federal Supplemental Educational Opportunity Grants are funds provided by the federal government for undergraduate student and do not have to be repaid.
-This award may be renewed each year, but not automatically.
+This award is renewable based on the results of the students FAFSA each year.

 Awards will be made to undergraduate students pursuing their first bachelor’s degree with a -1500 Student Aid Index (SAI).
 Out-of-state students in this category will receive an award up to $2,000 for the academic year, and in-state students will receive up to $500 for the academic year.